eslavnov/ttmg_server/README.md

 ## Step 3: Home Assistant Installation

 Follow the instructions to install [TTMG Conversation](https://github.com/eslavnov/ttmg_conversation) integration for Home Assistant.
-You will need to provide the url to your TTMG Server in a format of `http://<TTMG-Server-ip->:<port>`.
+You will need to provide the url to your TTMG Server in the format of `http://<TTMG-Server-ip->:<port>`.

 ## Step 4: Home Assistant Configuration
 Once you have installed TTMG Conversation integration, then in Home Assistant: